Atavic/firefox-tweaks/README.md

 - quantserve.com
 - scorecardresearch.com

 That's ridiculous!
 I only wanted to go to Twitch.
 What is fastly.net?
 What is jtvnw.net? summerhamster.com?
-I don't know what any of those domains do or who they're controlled by, and I'm letting them into your browser -- unless I have uMatrix installed.
+I don't know what any of those domains do or who they're controlled by, and I'm letting them into my browser -- unless I have uMatrix installed.

 Of course, uMatrix is likely to break most sites.
 It definitely breaks twitch.tv, but you can re-enable domains selectively, on a per-domain basis.
 For example, if I enabled twitchcdn.net on twitch.tv, and then I went to some other website that tried to connect to twitchcdn.net, it wouldn't be allowed because only twitch.tv is allowed to connect to that domain.